Curious4Tech/Zabbix_Installation_Guide/README.md

 # Zabbix_Installation_Guide
-This repo contains a step by step guide on how to install Zabbix on Debian/Ubuntu linux-based systems Here's a step-by-step guide on how to install Zabbix on **Debian 12**.
+This repo contains a step by step guide on how to install Zabbix on Debian/Ubuntu linux-based systems.

+Here's a step-by-step guide on how to install Zabbix on **Debian 12**.
 Zabbix is a powerful open-source monitoring solution, and we will install it along with a MySQL database and the NGINX web server.

 ### **Step 1: Update System Packages**